jundalisay/superbnetlify/content/en/research/bohr/quantum/part-2/section-5.md

 A theory of the Zeeman effect of the hydrogen fines based on the quantum theory of line spectra has, as mentioned in the introduction, been given independently by Sommerfeld and by Debye.

-The calculations of these authors rest upon the fact, that it is possible, also in the presence of a magnetic field, to write the equations of mo1 ) Besides the discussion of this problem, the paper in question will contain a general treatment of the theory of perturbed periodic systems from the point of view of the possibility of describing the motion by means of angle variables (compare Note on page 112).
+The calculations of these authors rest upon the fact, that it is possible, also in the presence of a magnetic field, to write the equations of mo1
+) Besides the discussion of this problem, the paper in question will contain a general treatment of the theory of perturbed periodic systems from the point of view of the possibility of describing the motion by means of angle variables (compare Note on page 112).
-157

 tion of the electron in the canonical Hamiltonian form given by (4), if the momenta p1, p2, p3 which are conjugated to the positional coordinates of the electron q1, q2, q3, are defined in a suitable way.
 In complete analogy to the problem of the fixation of the stationary states of an atomic system when the relativity modifications are taken into account, it follows therefore that, if these equations can be solved by the method of separation of variables, we obtain, by fixing the stationary states by means of the conditions (22), a relation between the total energy of the atom in the presence of a magnetic field and the fundamental frequencies characterising the motion of the electron, which is exactly the same as that holding between the energy and frequencies in the stationary states of an ordinary conditionally periodic system.
 By a procedure analogous to that applied by Burgers in his proof of the mechanical invariance of the relations (22) for slow changes of the external conditions, mentioned in Part I on page 36, it may further be proved that also in the presence of a magnetic field these relations are invariant, when regard is taken to the effect of the induced electric forces which, according to the ordinary theory of electrodynamics, will accompany a variation of the magnetic field.
-In the following, however, we shall not treat the problem of the influence of an external magnetic field on the hydrogen spectrum by means of the method of separation of variables, but in analogy to the treatment of the problems of the fine structure and of the Stark effect of the hydrogen lines, given in the preceding sections, we shall treat the problem 158 from the point of view of the theory of perturbed periodic systems.
+In the following, however, we shall not treat the problem of the influence of an external magnetic field on the hydrogen spectrum by means of the method of separation of variables, but in analogy to the treatment of the problems of the fine structure and of the Stark effect of the hydrogen lines, given in the preceding sections, we shall treat the problem from the point of view of the theory of perturbed periodic systems.

 Before entering on the detailed discussion of the necessary modifications to be introduced in the general considerations in § 2, in order that they may be applied also to the problem of the fixation of the stationary states of the atom in the presence of external magnetic forces, we shall for the sake of illustration first show how it is possible in certain cases to treat the problem of the effect of a homogeneous magnetic field on the hydrogen spectrum in a simple way, which will be seen to present a close formal analogy with the theory originally devised by Lorentz on the basis of the classical theory of electrons.

-In these considerations we shall make use of a well known theorem of Larmor, which states that, if we look apart from small quantities proportional to the square of the intensity of the magnetic field, the motion of a system of electrons moving in a conservative field of force possessing axial symmetry round a fixed axis will, in the presence of an external homogeneous magnetic field parallel to this axis, differ from a mechanically possible motion of the system without field, only by a superposed uniform rotation of the entire system round the axis, the frequency of which is given by vH =
+We use the theorem of Larmor which states that if we look apart from small quantities proportional to the square of the intensity of the magnetic field, the motion of a system of electrons moving in a conservative field of force possessing axial symmetry round a fixed axis will, in the presence of an external homogeneous magnetic field parallel to this axis, differ from a mechanically possible motion of the system without field, only by a superposed uniform rotation of the entire system round the axis, the frequency of which is given by vH =